monkdbofficial/demo.georaster/README.md

   - `layer`
   - `path`

-- Saved query results to `query_results.txt` for external processing or audit.
+- Saved low hanging fruit kind of query results to this [file](./query_results.txt).
+- Saved medium to advanced query value results to this [file](./advanced_query_results.txt).
+This also has the time it has taken to execute complex queries.

 ---